 Doing Business With The NSHE

 The Nevada System of Higher Education (NSHE), the agency responsible for all public institutions of higher learning and research within the state, spends in excess of $500 million annually for goods and services with over 30,000 vendors.
-NSHE's Board of Regents has delegated responsibility for overseeing this activity to two purchasing offices located in Business Centers, North and South.
+NSHE's Board of Regents has delegated responsibility for overseeing this activity to purchasing offices located in Business Centers, North and South.
 The Business Center North (BCN) Purchasing Department is responsible for purchasing and contracting for supplies, equipment, services and construction for the Desert Research Institute (DRI), Great Basin College (GBC), Truckee Meadows Community College (TMCC), University of Nevada, Reno (UNR), Western Nevada College (WNC), and NSHE System offices and computer centers.

 Code of Ethics